aurorascharff/next14-message-box/STEPS.md

 - By the way, this works without js!
 - Add some, we dont get automatic scrolling or button feedback or toasts, because all that requires js on the client.
-- Demo again with js until it fails.
+- Demo without js until it fails.
 - Turn js back on and show the feedback.

 ## Explanation